hamorrar/hamorrar/README.md

 I am interested in Machine Learning and Distributed/Operating Systems.

-Currently working on a Distributed Systems project to learn Golang and more about Distributed Systems!
+Currently working on a project to learn Golang and more about Distributed Systems!

 <p align="center">
   <br>